aanari/metaPdf/README.md

 metapdf
 =======

-The metapdf library is a lightweight Python library optimized for metadata extraction and insertion.
+The metapdf library is a lightweight Python library optimized for metadata extraction and insertion, and it is a fast wrapper over the excellent [pyPdf](https://github.com/mfenniak/pyPdf) library.
+It works by quickly searching the last 2048 bytes of the PDF before parsing the xref table, offering a 50-60% performance increase over directly parsing the table line by line.

 Installation